Police hoping new Concord Mills policy cuts down on mall disorder

 Find out first – Get the latest breaking news from FOX 46 sent straight to your inbox

-Gacek says his agency will only be called in if a juvenile refuses to leave.
+Gacek said his agency will only be called in if a juvenile refuses to leave.

 “Then turns into trespassing and that’s when we would get involved as the police department,” said Gacek.
 “So, we’re just asking for voluntary compliance with that administrative policy.”